Our ‘humanity’ prevents us from surprising agry customers.

-The customer service department is filled with sadistic misogynists who indulge in their every fantasy: that’s what you’d think if you’d analyse the attitude of many customers calling in.
-Whoever believes that we learn abusive language in high school, should listen in for a day at a random customer service department.
+A typical customer service representative?
+A sadistic misogynist who indulges in his every fantasy.
+That’s what you’d think if you’d analyse the attitude of some of the customers calling in.
+Do you want to increase your collection of abusive words?
+Just listen in for a day at a random customer service department.
 Angry customers tend to forget that there is a human being at the receiving end of the phone call.

 In this respect, it takes sheer courage to proclaim to our service reps that they ought to ‘serve with a smile’.
-This kind of angry-customer situations bring out our feral instincts, the ‘fight or flight response’.
-We defend our position tooth hand nail or we hang up, tail between the legs.
-When dealing with an angry customer, it is almost impossible not to take things personally.
+This kind of angry-customer situations bring out our feral instincts: the ‘fight or flight response’.
+We defend our position tooth hand nail: “it’s not our fault”.
+Or we hang up, tail between the legs.

 Service rep: So there’s a problem with your connection.
 Could you unplug the router for a minute while I perform a line check?

-Service rep: You have been waiting for 20 minutes?!
-If it’d been me, I’d be seriously ticked off!
+Service rep: What?!
+20 minutes?!
+If it’d been me, I’d be seriously ticked off as well!
 I’m truly sorry for keeping you waiting that long.
 I’m going to do everything I can to fix your problem as soon as I can.
 Could you please tell me what you’ve already tried to get it working again?

+Can you feel the difference?
 We start with acknowledging that the customer is frustrated.
 Moreover we don’t try to ignore or minimize his or her anger.
-If anything, we confirm that it is perfectly normal for people to get mad when things go wrong.
+If anything, we confirm that it is perfectly normal for him to get mad.
 We encourage him to get it all out before we start thinking –and talking- about solutions.